 I discovered hundreds of young people with high test scores who lacked basic job skills while working for a top recruitment firm.
-Further investigation revealed that the skill gaps are primarily the result of a force in score cards rather than practical learning.
-Further investigation revealed that language plays a significant role for a person who wishes to upskill with deep understanding, which had always been a barrier for me in previous years, was still prevalent in many people, particularly the rural population.
+Further investigation revealed that the skill gaps are primarily the result of a force in scorecards rather than practical learning.
+Further investigation revealed that language plays a significant role for a person who wishes to upskill with deep understanding, which had always been a barrier for me in previous years, but was still prevalent in many people, particularly the rural population.

 Another question arose while considering the skills available in the native language: since skills are primarily taught for employment, would the type of skills taught lead to an employment opportunity with unknown recognition?
 This pushed me to help people learn employment-based skills in their native language from employers (Businesses) themselves with a direct brand or business recognition where potential employees can be properly trained before even seeking any employment opportunity and getting placed wherever they want with proper recognition from the employers, which is when Ed-Zoe was born.

 Team Sociobits: What issues are you resolving through your startup?